lihan97/KPGT/README.md

 Weight decay, dropout and lr are tunable hyper-parameters.

+You can activate the fine-tuning strategies using the following flags: --use_flag, --use_llrd, --use_l2sp, and --use_reinit.
+Each strategy has tunable hyperparameters, which are detailed in the code.

 ## **Evaluation**

 Due to the non-deterministic function in PyTorch, it is hard to exactly reproduce the fine-tuning results.
 Therefore, we provide the fine-tuned model for eleven datasets under the transfer learning setting, to guarantee the reproducibility of the test results reported in our paper.